 Trek the Black Canyon

-The Black Canyon, or Nakik HaShachor, is one of the most beautiful places in the Golan.
+The Black Canyon, or Nakik HaShachor, is one of the most beautiful places in the Golan and another excellent addition for your North Israel itinerary.
 It forms part of the Jordan Valley and is the lowest point in Israel, full of trails and paths for hikers to explore.
 The canyon is a remnant of Golan Heights’ volcanic past and is only accessible through tours with licensed guides.
 If rappelling through waterfalls, wading through water, and hiking downhill sound like your kind of adventure, this canyoning tour can make your trip to the Golan Heights unforgettable.

 Where Should You Stay?